 Note: If storage is not available on your server, then check if your server is physical or virtual.
-If your server is physical ask your storage team to give you desired size LUN and if the server is virtual then ask your VM team or if you have access then add yourself the VM disk of desired size or increase the size of existing disk attached to a virtual server.
+If your server is physical ask your storage team to give you the desired size LUN and if the server is virtual then ask your VM team or if you have access then add yourself the VM disk of the desired size or increase the size of the existing disk attached to a virtual server.

 If you have added a new disk to a server, please first create new “PV” and then extend the “VG” and then follow above steps.

 To summarize, commands can be written as below.